xtrm0/csd-blog/website/content/2021/collaborative-data-design/index.md

 ![The *gray* cat jumped on **the** table.](ot.png)
 <p align="center"><i>Alice typed " the" at index 17, but concurrently, Bob typed " gray" in front of her.
 From Bob's perspective, Alice's insert should happen at index 22.</i></p>

-Its possible to work around this by "transforming" `i` to account for concurrent edits.
+It's possible to work around this by "transforming" `i` to account for concurrent edits.
 That idea loads to [**Operational Transformation (OT)**](https://en.wikipedia.org/wiki/Operational_transformation), the earliest-invented approach to collaborative text editing, and the one used in Google Docs and most existing apps.
-Unfortunately, OT algorithms are quite complicated, especially when you don't have a central server to help you.
+Unfortunately, OT algorithms are quite complicated, leading to numerous [flawed algorithms](https://core.ac.uk/download/pdf/54049928.pdf).
+You can reduce complexity by using a central server to manage the document, like Google Docs does, but that precludes decentralized networks, end-to-end encryption, and server-free open-source apps.

 <!--Several incorrect attempts at server-free OT were published before the [first correct one](https://core.ac.uk/download/pdf/54049928.pdf) in 2005 (cite, check correctness via citations)---the same year the [first CRDT paper](https://hal.inria.fr/inria-00071240/document) was published. -->

-List CRDTs use a different perspective.
+List CRDTs use a different perspective from OT.
 When you type a character in a text document, you probably don't think of its position as "index 17" or whatever; instead, its position is at a certain place within the existing text.

 "A certain place within the existing text" is vague, but at a minimum, it should be between the characters left and right of your insertion point ("on" and " table" in the example above)  Also, unlike an index, this intuitive position doesn't change if other users concurrently type earlier in the document; your new text should go between the same characters as before.
 That is, the position is *immutable*.